Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Validation strategies and benchmarking

-Most studies perform validation on a held-out test set, generally drawn from the same dataset as the training data.
-Cross-validation strategies are employed occasionally, especially in studies with limited sample sizes.
-External validation on out-of-distribution clinical data is rare but particularly valuable for demonstrating generalizability.
-In some works, especially those using simulated data, qualitative inspection by clinical experts or visual overlay comparisons are used to complement quantitative metrics.
-However, few papers report inter-rater variability or use standardized expert evaluation protocols.
+Beyond accuracy, the manner in which methods are validated varies considerably across the literature.
+Most studies perform validation on held-out test sets drawn from the same dataset as the training data, with cross-validation strategies employed occasionally, especially under limited sample sizes.
+External validation through cross-dataset validation or OOD clinical data is rare \citep{baheti2024brain} but is particularly valuable for demonstrating generalizability and domain transfer, which are critical for clinical deployment.
+In some works, especially those using simulated data, qualitative inspection by clinical experts or visual overlay comparisons are used to complement quantitative metrics; however, few papers report inter-rater variability or use standardized expert evaluation protocols.
+Challenge reports such as those of Learn2Reg \hbox{ReMIND2Reg} \citep{hering2022learn2reg, hansen2025learn2reg}, BraTS-Reg \citep{baheti2024brain}, and CuRIOUS \citep{xiao2019evaluation} provide valuable statistical benchmarks and facilitate fair comparison, but they remain the exception rather than the norm.

-The most common classic baselines are the powerful iterative methods NiftyReg \citep{modat2014global}, SyN \citep{avants2008symmetric}, and Elastix \citep{klein2009elastix}.
-Among DL models, VoxelMorph \citep{balakrishnan2019voxelmorph} serves as the ubiquitous CNN-based baseline, while TransMorph \citep{chen2022transmorph} and LapIRN \citep{mok2020large, mok2021conditional} are frequently used as state-of-the-art Transformer-based and multiresolution pyramidal baselines, respectively.
-A consistent finding across the literature is the dramatic improvement in runtime, with DL models performing inference in seconds or milliseconds compared to several minutes for iterative methods.
-In terms of accuracy, top-tier DL frameworks, particularly hybrid models \citep{wodzinski2022unsupervised} or those with sophisticated masking strategies \citep{mok2022unsupervised}, now consistently match or outperform classic methods on standardized challenge datasets.

-Overall, although validation strategies have matured considerably, the field would benefit from more consistent practices in dataset use, metric reporting, and baseline comparison.
-Even though the evaluation reports from challenges such as Learn2Reg \citep{hering2022learn2reg, hansen2025learn2reg}, BraTS-Reg \citep{baheti2021brain}, or CuRIOUS \citep{xiao2019evaluation} offer valuable statistical benchmarks and facilitate fair comparisons across methods, statistical significance testing remains rare in research, despite its importance for understanding the robustness of reported improvements.
-Two recent challenges that aim to further brain image registration research are addressed in the following section.